jiffyclub/blog-posts/what-i-do-autodesk.md

 Day-to-day my brain power goes to things like:

+* Asking my colleagues questions about their needs and how they do things
 * Thinking about how to make a sensible API or UI
 * Thinking about how to actually solve a problem
 * Writing tests